 Yesterday we talked about meditation and how it can help you create a calmer, more peaceful life.
-You can use your happy space to meditate daily.
-If you haven’t read my previous post, you can check it out below:
+You can use your happy space to meditate daily, journal, listen to music or just relax.
+If you haven’t read my previous post, you can check it out here: Meditation Manifestation.

 Having your own private retreat actually offers a number of benefits.
 When it comes to physical clutter, it makes sense to choose just one room so that you can lessen the overwhelm that comes from trying to manage a houseful of too much stuff.
 Clearing out one room is easier than dealing with all of it.
 Plus, just getting started can help to motivate you with the bigger project.
-Also, having one dedicated space to calm can help you to release a great deal of mental clutter, as well.
+Also, having one dedicated space to relax in can help you to release all of that mental clutter, as well.

 You’ll have a Zen oasis to which you can retreat after a long day or when you’re feeling particularly anxious.
-This is something from which everyone can benefit.
+This is something everyone can benefit from.

 How to Choose Your Room

 Many people consider their bedroom to be their oasis.
 It’s a quiet, private space meant for relaxation.
 This space really is a good one for creating an escape.
 However, if you share a bedroom or prefer not to use this room for some other reason, there are definitely ways to make other places in your abode work.